ahochsteger/gmail-processor/docs/config-schema-v2.md

 ### Config.description

-The description of the GMail2GDrive config
+The description of the GmailProcessor config

 * **Type**: `string`
 * **Required**: No, default: